Effortless nonchalance: Rishabh Pant on reverse flicking pacers, making commentators look dull | Sports-Games

 And what about that outrageous reverse flick off James Anderson that was adjudged the moment of the match and about which, the Englishmen haven't stopped talking about after getting over their fixation with India's dust bowl pitches? ''If I get the chance to reverse-flick a fast bowler again, I definitely would,'' he said.
 And lastly, he seems to be an entertainer not just with the bat but also behind the stumps with his often hilarious chirpiness.
 Harsha Bhogle quipped that his chatter was making seasoned commentators like him seem dull to the viewers.

-''It's a compliment for me but I am sorry it has become a problem for you,'' he couldn't hide his grin while responding to that.
+''It's a compliment for me but agar aapko problem ho raha hai to improve karo aap log,'' he couldn't hide his grin while responding to that.

 ''I have grown up believing that I will play the game to be happy and make everyone happy,'' he said summing up his philosophy as a player.